-- Miss Vittle, SENDCo reports to the Governors every term to inform them about the progress of children with SEND; this report does not refer to individual children and confidentiality is maintained at all times.
-One of the Governors is responsible for SEND and meets regularly with Miss Vittle.
-They also report to the Governors to keep all informed. - The Governors agree priorities for spending within the SEND budget with the overall aim that all children receive the support they need in order to make progress.
+- The Headteacher and/or SENDCo reports to the Governors every term to inform them about the progress of children with SEND; this report does not refer to individual children and confidentiality is maintained at all times.
+One of the Governors is responsible for SEND and they report to the Governors. - The Headteacher agrees priorities for spending within the SEND budget with the overall aim that all children receive the support they need in order to make progress.
+This is shared with the governors.